Director of External Affairs and Policy, Compass Family Services

 Mary Kate is an advocate, writer, and ally in the movement to end homelessness.
-In her current role, she raises and maintains public funding for programs serving homeless youth by leading policy and advocacy efforts to improve systems and increase resources.
+In her current role, she leads policy and advocacy efforts to improve systems and increase resources for homeless and at-risk families.
 She also co-chairs the Homeless Emergency Service Providers Association, a coalition of 30 community-based agencies working on the front lines of San Francisco’s homelessness crisis.
-Mary Kate is deeply invested in providing young people, women, and families with the resources they need to build fulfilling lives.
+Mary Kate is deeply invested in providing families and young people with the resources they need to build fulfilling lives.
 She believes in structural solutions for structural problems, including a well-funded social services sector where nonprofits and diverse leadership can thrive.

 Mary Kate holds a B.A. in philosophy from Columbia College, where she was elected to Phi Beta Kappa, and a J.D. from Columbia Law School.
 Her writing has appeared in CityLab, the Stanford Social Innovation Review, and the Nonprofit Quarterly.